pu2clr/SI4844/README.md

 This Arduino library was developed to work with the **SI4822, SI4826, SI4827, SI4840, 4844A, and 4844B** "BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER" devices.
 It is available on Arduino IDE.
-This library is intended to provide an easier interface to control the SI48XX family.
+This library is intended to provide an easier interface to control the SI48XX family. **When appropriate, this documentation will use the acronym SI48XX to refer to the following devices: SI4822, SI4826, SI4827, SI4840, SI4844A, and SI4844B.
+In most cases, references to the SI4844 device also apply to the other aforementioned devices.**

 The SI4844, along with other devices in its family, provides the ideal combination of analog tuning and digital interface, enabling the development of receivers reminiscent of the iconic models from the 1970s and 1980s.
 These classic receivers featured visual interfaces using liquid crystal displays or LEDs, offering a unique and nostalgic user experience.
 Therefore, a notable application for the SI4844 is the construction of a vintage-style receiver that blends retro aesthetics with modern technology.